 - Good motion isolation, a must for couples and people with sleep apnea

 - The pocketed coils make this a very durable, cooling mattress

 - Can be used on an adjustable base

 - Not for lighter people who sleep on their side

 Hopefully, this brief roundup steers you in the right direction if you’re in the market for the best mattress for sleep apnea.
 I included options with different constructions, materials, and price points so there’s something for every preference and budget.

 That being said, I think the best mattress for sleep apnea in the list is the WinkBed.
 It’s packed with features that are suited for sleep apnea and snorers such as the lumbar support region and adjustable base support.
 On top of that, it’s an all around great mattress with lots of firmness options.
 It’s easy to recommend this for all sleeping positions and individuals of all sizes.
 The hybrid mattress is a perfect medium of responsiveness and cushioning, thanks to the coil system and foam.
 The lifetime warranty is an added bonus and really boosts trust in the quality of the materials.

 A thing that this mattress does well that’s unmatched by the other picks for best mattress for snorers and sleep apnea is its motion isolation.
 If you have sleep apnea or sleep next to someone, you need a deep, long sleep without interruptions.
 Motion isolation is a small feature that makes a big difference.

-Best Twin Mattress – 5 Top-Rated Options You Can Buy Online
+Best Mattress for Scoliosis – 5 Top-Rated Options for Sufferers

 Best Foldable Mattress – 8 Top Options and their Most Important Features